DJJ Innovative Grant Program Applications

-The Division of Juvenile Justice (DJJ), California Department of Corrections and Rehabilitation is requesting applications for the Innovative Grant Program, funding approved by the State Legislature.
+The Division of Juvenile Justice (DJJ), California Department of Corrections and Rehabilitation is no longer requesting applications for the Innovative Grant Program for 2021-24, funding approved by the State Legislature.

 DJJ will provide a total of $1.5 million in grants to fund Innovative Programs at three DJJ facilities and one fire camp.
 The program will make available $500,000 per year for three years, starting fiscal year 2021-22 and ending in 2023-24.
 The grant monies will be eligible for not-for-profit organizations on a one-time basis.